mricon/b4/docs/contributor/send.rst

   or Cc:.
 This is usually handy for testing purposes, in case you want to send a set of patches to a test address (also see ``--reflect``).

-``--hide-cover-to-cc``
-  It is common for the ``To:`` and ``Cc:`` sections in cover letters to be pretty large on large patch sets.
-Passing this flag will remove these trailers from the cover letter, but still add the addresses to the corresponding To: and Cc: headers.
-This can be made permanent in the configuration file using the ``b4.send-hide-cover-to-cc`` option (see :ref:`contributor_settings`).

 ``--to``
   Add any more email addresses to include into the To: header here (comma-separated).
 Can be set in the configuration file using the